Cessna 208 Caravan

 The Cessna 208 Caravan is a utility aircraft produced by Cessna.

 The project was commenced on November 20, 1981, and the prototype first flew on December 9, 1982.

 The production model was certified by the FAA in October 1984 and its Cargomaster freighter variant was developed for FedEx.

 The 4 ft longer 208B Super Cargomaster first flew in 1986 and was developed into the passenger 208B Grand Caravan.

 The strutted, high wing 208 typically seats nine passengers in its unpressurized cabin, is powered by a single Pratt & Whitney Canada PT6A tractor turboprop and has a fixed tricycle landing gear, floats, or skis.

 By 2022, 3,000 had been delivered and 24 million flight hours have been logged.

-Caravans have been used for flight training, commuter airlines, VIP transport, air cargo, and humanitarian missions.
+Caravans have been used for flight training, commuter airlines, VIP transport, air cargo, skydiving and humanitarian missions.

 Development

 On November 20, 1981, the project was given a go-ahead by Cessna for its Pawnee engineering facility.
 John Berwick, chief engineer at Pawnee, conceived of a single engine, high-wing airplane with a large payload.
-Berwick had originally approached VP Bill Boettger with the idea and once Dwane Wallace approved it, Berwick told Russ Meyer he would design it.
+Berwick had originally approached Vice President Bill Boettger with the idea and once Dwane Wallace approved it, Berwick told Russ Meyer he would design it.

 The prototype first flew on December 9, 1982.
 The production model was certified by the Federal Aviation Administration (FAA) in October 1984.

 Deliveries began in 1985, and amphibious floats were approved that same year.
 A freighter variant without cabin windows was developed at the request of Federal Express as the Cargomaster.
 FedEx had been initially planning to build twin-engine piston-powered airplanes with Piper Aircraft, but picked the Caravan after surveying it and having flown the prototype, becoming its standard carrier.

 Another cargo variant for Federal Express, with a longer fuselage and a cargo pod under the belly, was developed as the 208B Super Cargomaster and flew for the first time in 1986.
 Stretched by 4 feet, it received its FAA type certification also in 1986.

 A passenger model, the 208B Grand Caravan, was derived from the Super Cargomaster.

 It was first delivered in 1990.

 Since then, the Caravan has undergone a number of design evolutions, including upgrading the avionics in 2008 to provide a glass cockpit with the Garmin G1000 system.
 In January 2013 a higher-powered (867 shp from P&WC PT6A-140) version, the Grand Caravan EX, received FAA certification.

-In August 2016, Textron announced that it would move the Cessna 208 production line from its Wichita headquarters to its Independence, Kansas, production facility, for manufacture alongside along the piston-powered 172, 182, 206 and TTx, and the Citation M2 light jet.
+In August 2016, Textron announced that it would move the Cessna 208 production line from its Wichita headquarters to its Independence, Kansas, production facility, for manufacture alongside the piston-powered 172, 182, 206 and TTx, and the Citation M2 light jet.
 The move was made to make room for production of the Citation Longitude and Denali in Wichita.

-In 2021, the 208 Caravan unit cost was US$2.45 million and US$2.845 million for the 208B Grand Caravan EX.
+In 2023, the 208 Caravan unit cost was US$2.32 million and US$2.61 million for the 208B Grand Caravan EX.